PCP

 Key features

-- It falls under an exemption of the Directives, but must comply with EU Treaty principles
+It falls under an exemption of the Directives, but remains subject to:

 European Commission – Framework for state aid for research and development and innovation